Irnamosa/irnamosa.github.io/.ipynb_checkpoints/index-checkpoint.md

 permalink: /
 ---

-Building advantageous quantum kernels out of quantum dot arrays for use in data featurization.
-Designing patterns in datasets that classical ML cannot identify but quantum ML can.
-Designing quantuma algorithms that simulating exotic quantum thermodynamic phenomena.
-With over two years of research experience in both digital and analogue quantum machine learning, this is only the beginning of my foray into this revolutionary field.
+Creating advantageous quantum kernels from quantum dot arrays for data featurization.
+Developing patterns in datasets that classical ML struggles to identify, but quantum ML excels at.
+Designing quantum algorithms to simulate exotic quantum thermodynamic phenomena.
+With over two years of research experience in both digital and analog quantum machine learning, this marks just the beginning of my journey into this revolutionary field.

 In 2021, I graduated from The University of Melbourne with both a Bachelor of Science degree (major in mathematical physics) and a concurrent diploma in computer science.
 I moved to Sydney in 2022 to pursue an Honours in Physics at The University of New South Wales.
 Under the supervision of Australian of the Year, Prof. Michelle Simmons,  I graduated later that year with the University Medal.
 Soon after graduating, I began working as a quantum algorithms associate for the inaugural quantum algorithms team at Australia’s world-leading quantum startup, Silicon Quantum Computing.
 This continued until September 2023, when I moved overseas to LA to begin a Master of Quantum Science and Technology at UCLA.